 In addition to the continuing education offerings by each AHEC Center, the Vermont Area Health Education Centers (AHEC) Network presents the Vermont Geriatrics Conference each spring, and the Office of Primary Care and AHEC presents Bridging the Divide, a conference that promotes interdisciplinary health care between primary care and other health care providers.

-For more information see the Annual Conferences page.
+For more information see the Events and Calendar page.

 New School Nurse Orientation